-Waste Management Inc. (WM), the biggest U.S. trash hauler, is giving money and garbage to Renmatix Inc., which is developing systems to convert refuse into sugars that may be processed into fuel.
+Waste Management Inc. (WM:US), the biggest U.S. trash hauler, is giving money and garbage to Renmatix Inc., which is developing systems to convert refuse into sugars that may be processed into fuel.

 Waste Management, based in Houston, participated in a $75 million funding round, Katie Struble, a Renmatix spokeswoman, said today by phone.
 She wouldn’t say how much the King of Prussia, Pennsylvania-based company received from Waste Management and the hauler declined to discuss the funding.